Damntoochill/Learning-ML/README.md

 ## Day 84 : March 23, 2019

+**Today's Progress** : Started the third week video series in the course **Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization**.

 ## Day 85 : March 24, 2019

+**Today's Progress** : Watched some videos in the third week of the course **Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization**.

 ## Day 86 : March 25, 2019